320james/afiliation-normalization/README.md

 **Jaro-Winkler**: String metric for measuring characters between two sequences in common, being no more than half the length of the longest string.
 It also takes into account of consideration for transpositions (char movements).
 The calculation is a bit more complex, but the idea of similarity value is similar to the Levenshtein distance algorithm.

 I decided to try both algorithms to see which method would work best with affiliated author strings.
 For the Levenshtein Distance algorithm, I implemented my own JavaScript function similar to [this](https://www.30secondsofcode.org/js/s/levenshtein-distance/) algorithm, and tried using [this](https://www.npmjs.com/package/jaro-winkler) npm package for the Jaro-Winkler algorithm.
 With the given MIT affiliation examples from the prompt, the results varied.
 Leveraging JUST these algorithms along with the caching method, the Levenshtein Distance formula looked more appealing to me, as it felt like it was just strict enough to distinguish two strings that should seem like they should map to two different normalized strings, whereas Jaro-Winkler seemed more forgiving with the same threshold values set and better for shorter strings.
-For example, for a string like `MIT`, Jaro-Winkler would be good at finding similarity to a string like `mass inst of tech`, compared to Levenshtein Distance.
+For example, for a string like `MIT`, Jaro-Winkler would be better at finding similarity to a string like `mass inst of tech`, compared to Levenshtein Distance.
 Another example - I would personally think that `Massachusetts Institute of Technology Haystack Observatory` should be separate from `Massachusettes Institute of Technology, Cambridge, MA, USA`, so I would lean towards the Levenshtein distance algorithm.

 I did, however, add some options to the program to allow a little bit more exactness in the functionality.